Buying Or Selling A Home?

 “Phishing scams” are one of the most common criminal schemes in the industry.
-Criminals will use a fake email address, steal a logo, and use cherry-picked info to make an email look like it came from your real estate agent or title company.
+Criminals will use a fake email address, steal a logo, and use cherry-picked info to make an email look like it came from your real estate agent, lender or title company.
 Be warned!
 These emails contain phony wiring instructions, which means your money can be lost.
 We don’t want to scare you though!
 There are many steps you can take to protect yourself and your money.
 When dealing with wiring instructions, be sure to always follow these steps:

 - Call, don’t email.
 Confirm your wiring instructions by phone using a known number before transferring funds.
 Trust us, we will always answer to confirm wiring instructions (and we love receiving these calls from vigilant customers!)

 - Don’t use phone numbers or links from an email.
 Always go back to the original source.
 Verify our phone numbers on our website or call your real estate agent to assist.

 - Remember that wiring instructions rarely change.
 It’s uncommon for title companies to change wiring instructions and payment info by email.
 Liberty Title will NEVER send wiring instructions via email nor ask you to provide wiring instructions via email.

 - Keep a close eye on the details.
 A letter changed in the email address (ksmith@xyztitle vs ksmlth@xyztitle).
 Misspelled words?
 Poorly formatted emails?
 A lack of personal information?
 These are a few hallmarks of a forged email.

 - Double (or triple!) check everything.
 Ask your bank to confirm the name on the account before sending a wire.